metagraph-dev/metagraph/docs/plugin_author_guide/plugin_testing.rst

 Here we test translation from a Python node map to a `NumPy <https://numpy.org/>`_ compact node map and back again.

-We use the *translate* method of the metagraph resolver to translate as necessary and the *assert_equal* method of relevant concrete types to verify that the translations are valid.
+We use the metagraph resolver's *translate* method to translate as necessary and *assert_equal* method to verify that the translations are valid.
+The metagraph resolver's *assert_equal* method utilizes the *assert_equal* implemented by the relevant concrete types.

 Testing Algorithms
 ------------------